jamesaustinmiley/AD-Infrastructure/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>Preparing AD Infrastructure in Azure (Azure)</h1>
+<h1>Preparing AD Infrastructure in Azure</h1>
 This tutorial will detail the creation of two virtual machines.
-One of the VMs will be running Windows server and the other will be running Windows 11.
+One of the VMs will run Windows Server, and the other will run Windows 11.
 A domain will be created on the Windows Server VM, which the Windows 11 VM will subsequently join.
-This will enable the Windows 11 VM to become aware of the other user accounts that are part of the domain and will thus demonstrate Active Directory.
-Active Directory is Microsoft software that is designed for the management of user accounts and their associated properties, such as passwords and permissions, on a large, centralized scale.<br />
+This will enable the Windows 11 VM to become aware of other user accounts in the domain and thus demonstrate Active Directory.
+Active Directory is Microsoft software designed to manage user accounts and their associated properties, such as passwords and permissions, at scale. <br />

 <h2>Environments and Technologies Used</h2>